Ben-Baert/melissa-blog/blog/remote-work/5-reasons-to-be-a-digital-nomad.md

 ---
-title: 5 reasons why being a Digital Nomad is better than a regular 9-5 job
+title: 5 reasons to be a digital nomad
 tags: remote-jobs, work
 date: 2016-06-12
 ---